arshan8/install-jenkins-docker/README.md

 ## Step 4

-Open Jenkins by going to: [http://localhost:8080/](http://localhost:8080/) and finish the installation process.
+Open Jenkins by going to: [http://localhost:8080/](http://localhost:8080/)

+steps to finish installation:

+1) get back to terminal where you composed your yaml file
+2) docker ps  and copy container id for jenkins
+3) open terminal : exec -it contianer_id bash
+4) cd var/jenkins_home/secrets
+5) cat initialAdminPassword
+6) copy this key and past in your locol host port 8080b which is running jenkins
+7) complete the installation process

 ## Step 5